Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 You can run this workflow on your local computer or on a high performance computer if you have access to one.

+This workflow uses the following software packages: fastqc, multiqc, fastp, salmon and DESeq2.

 Software installation
 ----------------------
 This workflow requires the use of a Linux operating system.

+This workflow uses the following software packages: fastqc, multiqc, fastp, salmon and DESeq2.

 We will install the required bioinformatics tools using Miniconda.